 North Carolina is gradually making changes in the laws as they affect LGBT families.
 Our attorneys are diligent about staying current on new legislation as it unfolds.

 WFLG works with same-sex couples on legal matters relating specifically to family law, including divorce, adoptions, agreements, parentage, surrogacy, alimony, child support, and child custody.

 LGBT Marriage in North Carolina

 Wake Family Law Group provides a full spectrum of family law services for clients who are part of the LGBT community, including premarital agreements, post-nuptial agreements, and divorce-related services.
-We also work with clients who have civil unions or domestic partnerships in other jurisdictions to assist with resolution to protect both financial and personal interests in the event of a separation.
+We also work with clients who are unmarried but have civil unions or domestic partnerships in other jurisdictions to assist with resolution to protect both financial and personal interests in the event of a separation.